Having survived, or nearly survived, monumental sneezy colds for the past three weeks, we need to head south for a few days.

 Rome's borrow-a-bicycle racks

-It's an annoying reflex, but I can never pass a kiosk without checking if they've got the IHT and the Guardian, even when I've already got them in my pocket.
-Note the advertisements for the Edward Hopper exhibition -- we didn't go to that, as I'm convinced that I don't like Edward Hopper, but probably we should have, because I'm normally wrong about what I like and don't like and easily persuaded otherwise.
-Except about eating octopus and squid; that stands.
+It's an annoying reflex, but we can never pass a kiosk without checking if they've got the IHT and the Guardian, even when we've already got them in our pocket.
+Note the advertisements for the Edward Hopper exhibition.

 We're out on our restaurant quest for tonight -- we hit two nights in a row of extremely bad food and service, and another of pretty bad food and service, but we got lucky on our last night (see below).
 Kristin says this never would have happened in the old days.